 We see opportunities to develop properties with multiple product lines and within the same communities which we believe will enable us to grow our business by increasing the number of price points in some of our existing markets.
-Our current product offerings include entry-level homes and move-up homes sold under our LGI Homes brand, and our luxury series homes, which are sold under our Terrata Homes brand.
-At December 31, 2016, we had 59 active communities with our LGI Homes brand and four with our Terrata Homes brand.
+Our current product offerings include entry-level homes, including both detached homes and townhomes, and move-up homes, which are sold under our LGI Homes brand, and our luxury series homes, which are sold under our Terrata Homes brand.
+Wholesale home closings during 2018 and 2017 represented 466 and 201 homes, respectively.
+At December 31, 2018, we had 83 active communities with our LGI Homes brand and five with our Terrata Homes brand.

 Our Terrata Homes brand allows us to leverage our systems and process approach, including our customer centric sales system, to deliver move-in ready homes with standardized features.
-We opened our first Terrata Homes communities in 2015: Potranco Ranch in San Antonio, Texas and Riverchase Estates in Lancaster, South Carolina, 30 miles south of Charlotte, North Carolina.
-In 2016, we added two additional Terrata Homes communities, Yeager Farms in Denver, Colorado and Magnolia Reserve in Houston, Texas.
-During 2016, we closed 44 Terrata Homes with an average sales price of \$455,000 compared to 33 Terrata Homes with an average sales price of \$408,000 in 2015.
+During 2018, we closed 118 Terrata Homes, which had an average sales price of \$395,000, compared to 108 Terrata Homes, which had an average sales price of \$409,000, in 2017.